 Foal Rejected then Accepted

-What a month we’ve had when Tess, the reluctant mother rejecting her foal presented a whole new learning opportunity for us that has been very time consuming but incredibly rewarding.
+Tess, the reluctant first-time mother rejected her foal and presented a whole new learning opportunity for me that has been very time-consuming but incredibly rewarding.

-Fortunately her owner had handled her teats, so I was able to milk her to get some vital colostrum into the foal, and through the milking she was able to accept him drinking while she was restrained.
+Fortunately, her owner had handled her teats, so I was able to milk her and get some vital colostrum into the foal.
+Through the milking, she was able to accept him drinking while she was restrained.

-At first we held her with a bucket of feed in front to keep her occupied, even shielding her view of the foal which worked but took 2 people initially every hour then ever 2 hours.
+At first, we held her with a bucket of feed in front to keep her occupied, shielding her view of the foal which worked but took two people initially every hour then every 2 hours.

 We then worked out a stall to enable the foal to drink safely while Tess was tied and eating.

-She was also not producing much milk so from the first night onwards, we supplemented the colt with a milk replacer which was initially Divetelact then we gradually swtiched over to plain Carnation milk over a 3 day period.
+She was also not producing much milk so, from the first night onwards, we supplemented the colt with a milk replacer which was initially Divetelact then we gradually switched over to plain Carnation tinned milk over a 3-day period.